blarApp/open-benchmark/temp-tqdm2/CONTRIBUTING.md

 You can then add a message to describe your proposal.)

-## WHAT CODE LAYOUT SHOULD I FOLLOW?

-Don't worry too much - maintainers can help reorganise contributions.
-However it would be helpful to bear in mind:

-- The standard core of `tqdm`, i.e. [`tqdm.std.tqdm`](tqdm/std.py)
-    + must have no dependencies apart from pure python built-in standard libraries
-    + must have negligible impact on performance
-    + should have 100% coverage by unit tests
-    + should be appropriately commented
-    + should have well-formatted docstrings for functions
-        * under 76 chars (incl. initial spaces) to avoid linebreaks in terminal pagers
-        * use two spaces between variable name and colon
-        * use [default: ...] for default values of keyword arguments
-    + will not break backward compatibility unless there is a very good reason
-        * e.g. breaking py26 compatibility purely in favour of readability (such as converting `dict(a=1)` to `{'a': 1}`) is not a good enough reason
-    + API changes should be discussed carefully
-    + remember, with millions of downloads per month, `tqdm` must be extremely fast and reliable
-- Any other kind of change may be included in a (possibly new) submodule
-    + submodules are likely single python files under the main [tqdm/](tqdm/) directory
-        * large submodules requiring a sub-folder should be included in [`MANIFEST.in`](MANIFEST.in)
-    + submodules extending `tqdm.std.tqdm` or any other module (e.g. [`tqdm.notebook.tqdm`](tqdm/notebook.py), [`tqdm.gui.tqdm`](tqdm/gui.py))
-    + can implement anything from experimental new features to support for third-party libraries such as `pandas`, `numpy`, etc.
-    + submodule maturity
-        * alpha: experimental; missing unit tests, comments, and/or feedback; raises `tqdm.TqdmExperimentalWarning`
-        * beta: well-used; commented, perhaps still missing tests
-        * stable: >10 users; commented, 80% coverage

 ## TESTING

-Once again, don't worry too much - tests are automated online, and maintainers can also help.

 To test functionality (such as before submitting a Pull Request), there are a number of unit tests.